AnastasiiaMishchenko/Internationals/Elvin/Portfolio.md

 ## New Tools <a name="git"></a>
+- Etcher
+- MobaXterm
-- git
+- Git
 - Kanban
 - Matrix
-- Etcher
-- MobaXterm
+- HomeAssistance

 **Challenge**: A lot of new platforms.
 Many tabs open and its a mess initially.
 But slowly getting a hold of it.